Overview of AML in Georgia

 Georgia has taken significant steps in the fight against financial crimes and has become compliant with international AML regulations.
 Financial Monitoring Service of Georgia was established in 2003 to combat financial crimes under the law "On Facilitating the Prevention of Illicit Income Legalization" of Georgia.
-Financial Monitoring Service of Georgia's main purpose is facilitating the prevention of money laundering and terrorism financing.
+The Financial Monitoring Service of Georgia's main purpose is to facilitate the prevention of money laundering and terrorism financing.

 The Financial Monitoring Service Of Georgia published a report on the risk level of money laundering and terrorist financing by sectors.
 All risk-bearing sectors are required to ensure AML compliance.
 Organizations must make AML controls to protect themselves from the threat of financial crime.
 These organizations are supervised by The Financial Monitoring Service Of Georgia.
 Organizations that do not meet the AML requirements are penalized.

-In accordance with the requirements of the law of Georgia on Facilitating the Prevention of Illicit Income Legalization, Organizations have to implement and maintains measures for handling suspicious transactions.
-Risk-bearing organizations in Georgia have to detect customer's money originated from unlawful activities or other money laundering activities and report all identified instances of suspicious activities to the relevant authorities.
+In accordance with the requirements of the law of Georgia on Facilitating the Prevention of Illicit Income Legalization, Organizations have to implement and maintain measures for handling suspicious transactions.
+Risk-bearing organizations in Georgia have to detect customers' money originating from unlawful activities or other money laundering activities and report all identified instances of suspicious activities to the relevant authorities.
 Risk-bearing organizations must create an AML program that suits their own risk levels and conduct checks starting from the customer onboarding process.
 In the subsequent processes, organizations must perform customer monitoring and control customer transactions periodically.

 Sanction Scanner provides Anti-Money Laundering solutions for Georgia.
 Sanction Scanner helps risk-bearing organizations in Georgia meet compliance requirements.
 Risk-bearing organizations in Georgia can easily meet global and local AML requirements with Sanction Scanner's AML solutions.